Visit our Re-post guidelines

 Curcumin is very versatile, helping against prostate, breast, colon, skin, liver, cervical, stomach and oral cancer.
 In fact, curcumin helps fight virtually any form of cancer.
 Research has found curcumin to powerfully induce apoptosis in even the toughest cases of prostate cancer, the hormone independent variety (Prostatic Cancer Prostatic Dis 2000).

-Most recently, research has identified curcumin as one of the most powerful natural compounds for killing cancer stem cells.
+Research has identified curcumin as one of the most powerful natural compounds for killing cancer stem cells.
 Cancer stem cells represent a paradigm shift in the treatment of cancer.
 Current cancer treatments target proliferating cells in tumours but are powerless against cancer stem cells.
 Cancer stem cells have the incredible ability to "self-renew," making them virtually immortal.
 They originate the cells that make up tumours and then playa role in every single phase of cancer, form initiation to progression, invasion and metastasis (Int J Mol Sci 2015;16:15727-42).

 10) Heart Health